9ixe/Odeon/README.md

 - WinUI 3 acrylic, glassmorphic backdrops on side panels and context menus
 - Smart, centered titlebar that automatically strips file extensions
 - Auto-dismissing HUD for volume, seek, and status notifications
-- Glassmorphic **Properties HUD** (`Tab`) — instant overlay with resolution, bitrate, duration, and file size
+- **Properties HUD** (`Tab`) — instant overlay with resolution, bitrate, duration, and file size
 - Dynamic seekbar with spring-physics scrubbing
-- Optional custom theme with a Netflix-inspired dark look and red accent
+- Custom theme with a Netflix-inspired dark look and red accent

 ### 💬 Subtitle Customization